 - Stop using the product immediately.
 The danger is so great that the CPSC recommends to immediately stop using any models in the Rock ‘n Play product line.
 It is even illegal to sell or distribute these recalled sleepers.

 - Get a refund or voucher.
 Anyone who purchased this product is entitled to a refund or voucher to use on another product.
 For more information on this, affected consumers can visit Fisher-Price’s Rock ‘n Play recall or Mattel’s website and click on “Recall & Safety” or call toll-free at 866-812-6518.

 You can also report an unsafe product directly to the CPSC to investigate.

 Affected By A Dangerous Product?
 Let’s Review What Happened

 Right now, 100 families who laid their babies down to sleep in a Fisher-Price rocker are living with the unimaginable grief of losing their child.
 Eddie Farah founded our firm to help victims, and we will always stand up for them.
-You can contact Farah and Farah 24 hours a day, 7 days a week, weekend or holiday, and you’ll get to speak with real-live Farah and Farah representative.
-We stand by victims every day and we’ll always take your call.
-Even if we aren’t best-suited to help in your unique situation, we’ll at least let you know where you stand.
+You can contact Farah and Farah 24 hours a day, 7 days a week, on weekends or holidays, and you’ll get to speak with real-life Farah and Farah representatives.
+We stand by victims every day, and we’ll always take your call.
+Even if we aren’t best suited to help in your unique situation, we’ll at least let you know where you stand.